bertelmonster2k/photoncloud.github.com/_posts/Reference/2012-05-15-Upgrading.md

 *Upgrade your project from Lite 2.6 to 3.0*

-1.Open the Lite 3.0 solution
+1. Open the Lite 3.0 solution
-2.Add your old project to the solution and update the references 3.Compile:
+2. Add your old project to the solution and update the references
+3. Compile:
 <figure>
 <img src="{{ IMG }}/UpgradeLobby1.png" />
 </figure>

-4.Open class 'LiteLobbyApplication'
+4. Open class 'LiteLobbyApplication'

     Old code:
 <figure>